 ESSENCE: How has your spirituality played a part in your designs?

-A.M.: Christ is my foundation.
+A.M.: In every single obstacle and setback I’ve gone through, I’ve always known to revert to prayer.
+Christ is my foundation.
 It’s only right for me to acknowledge that, because that is a part of who I am.

 This was originally featured in the ESSENCE September/October Global Fashion 2020 Issue.